https://www.totraveltoo.com/

 What was it like?

-It was an amazing robust built Hotel nestled in the foothills of the Ollantaytambo mountain range.
+It was an amazing robust-built Hotel nestled in the foothills of the Ollantaytambo mountain range.
 The hotel is literally within walking distance to the major sites and ideal for us to gain our fitness for the pending Inca Trek.
-The rooms were amazing, fittings excellent, bedding firm and warm, with heating, provided at no extra cost.
+The rooms were amazing, the fittings excellent, the bedding firm and warm, with heating, provided at no extra cost.

 A basic cooked breakfast was provided with fruit, cereal and coffee and tea.
-Soft drinks and beer available at mini-market prices.
-All areas of the hotel were very clean and well maintained.
-The staff were friendly and helpful on activities in the surrounding area.
+Soft drinks and beer were available at mini-market prices.
+All areas of the hotel were very clean and well-maintained.
+The staff were friendly and helpful in activities in the surrounding area.

 Wi-Fi was available but worked better downstairs in the reception and one part of the garden area that was closest to the router.